Feminist aesthetics: Feminist analysis of aesthetics

-Linda Nochlin, an art historian, understands that art history comes from a Western male point of view, which creates a dominant way of viewing art.
-Nochlin questions why there have been no women artists in art history and understands that this is due to the influence of Western males within the field of art.
+Linda Nochlin, an art historian, states that art history comes from a Western male point of view, which creates a dominant way of viewing art.
+Nochlin questions why there have been no "great" women artists in art history and understands that this is due to the influence of Western males within the field of art.
+Feminist art historian Griselda Pollock argues that the Western canon is a structure of exclusion, subordination, and reproduction of sexual difference.

+Arts vs crafts

 Aesthetic theories that make a distinction between "arts" and "crafts" can be viewed as anti-feminist.
 Here, art usually refers to fine art and crafts refers to everything else which has everyday aesthetics.
 Art forms traditionally used by women, such as embroidery or sewing, are perceived as crafts and not art, because of their domestic uses.
 Feminist aesthetics focuses on all objects created by women, whether or not they are seen as "art".
 Since those craft practices occur in the home where many women continue to work, their creativity is overlooked by the perception of "art", because their domain is marginalized.

+Relevant groups

 The Guerrilla Girls are a contemporary an activist group that focuses on how feminism plays a role in public art.
 Their relationship to feminist aesthetics is relevant because they expose gender and ethnic bias, as well as corruption in the art, film and pop culture worlds.
 The group draws attention to the idea that women are not equally valued in these areas and fight to improve gender equality.

+Feminist art criticism

 Another areas of study that is tied to feminist aesthetics is feminist art criticism.
 This area of study can focus on female body imagery, goddess imagery, personal narratives, and devaluation of "individual solitary genius."

+The nude is a genre of art highly criticized by feminists, who argue that the depiction of the female nude eroticizes the traditional gender hierarchy and contributes to systemic sex/gender inequality socially and psychologically.